co-neco/co-neco.github.io/source/_posts/Study-of-C-Coding-Standards.md

   When you include the header in multiple files, linker would copy these variables in every compilation unit, which is wastful.
 What's more, every copy of every variable is distinct one.

-  If you call 'foo' function in another compilation unit, you will get "static function declared but not defined" error.
+  If you call 'foo' function in another compilation unit, you will get "function 'xxx' already has a body" error.

   > Also, do not define variables within a unnamed namespace in a header, which is as bad as that of internal linkage in a header.
   >